vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 736 (from Skanda).
 Phalasaptami–(1) on Bh. śu.
 7th fast and worship of the Sun;

 on 8th morning worship the Sun and donate to brāhmaṇas dates, cocoanut fruits and mātulunga fruits and say "May the sun be pleased'; performer to eat (on 8th) one small fruit with the mantra 'May all my desires be fulfilled' and he may eat only fruits to his heart's content but nothing else; this to be done for a year; the vrata endows performer with sons and grandsons; KKV 204-205, HV I. 701-70% (both quote Bhav.
 I. 215.
 24–27); (2) on Bh. śu.
-4th, 5th and 6th the performer should respectively observe ayācita, ekabhakta and fast, worship Sun with gandha &c. and should sleep at night in front of the altar on which sun image is placed; on 7th after sun worship offer naivedya of fruits, feed brāhmanas and eat food himself; if unable to procure fruits he should cook flour of rice or wheat mixed with ghee and jaggery and nutmeg bark and nāgakegara as naivedya; this to be carried on for a year; at end he may,
+4th, 5th and 6th the performer should respectively observe ayācita, ekabhakta and fast, worship Sun with gandha &c. and should sleep at night in front of the altar on which sun image is placed; on 7th after sun worship offer naivedya of fruits, feed brāhmaṇas and eat food himself; if unable to procure fruits he should cook flour of rice or wheat mixed with ghee and jaggery and nutmeg bark and nāgakegara as naivedya; this to be carried on for a year; at end he may,

 H. D. 45